Developing sylph - a look into bioinformatics tool development

 Part 2 - Stumbling across Skmer from Sarmashghi et al. (mid-late 2022)

-Naturally, I went to a familiar paper on k-mer statistics by Blanca et al. to see what they cited.
-I found the paper “Skmer: assembly-free and alignment-free sample identification using genome skims”.
+Prior to even starting sylph, I was writing a paper about sequence alignment theory in mid-2022.
+I wanted to justify the usage of a particular statistical model of k-mer statistics.
+I went to a familiar paper on k-mer statistics by Blanca et al. to see what they cited, finding the paper “Skmer: assembly-free and alignment-free sample identification using genome skims” by Sarmashghi et al.

 The low-abundance problem (technical; can skip)